Tax

 5. Self-Employment Taxes

-Self-employed filers are responsible for paying their own Medicare and Social Security taxes.
+Self-employed filers are responsible for paying their own self employment tax, which includes both Medicare and Social Security taxes.
 Often referred to as self-employment taxes, you can typically deduct half of these from your income.
 No receipt required.

 6. Self-Employed Health Insurance Premiums

-If you’re self-employed and you pay for health insurance for yourself, your spouse, or your dependents, you can write these costs off as tax deductions.
-If you don’t have receipts to back up this expenditure, you can use a copy of your health insurance premium policy’s declarations page.
-Alternatively, use the payment history found in your insurer’s website as proof of payment.
+If you're self-employed and you pay for health insurance for yourself, your spouse, or your dependents, you can write 100% of these costs off as tax deductions.
+If you don't have receipts, you can use a copy of your health insurance premium policy's declarations page.
+Alternatively, use the payment history found in your insurer's website as proof of payment.

 7. Vehicle Expenses